Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable reasoning capabilities across diverse domains~\citep{huang2022towards,plaat2024reasoning,li2025system}, further advanced by reinforcement learning (RL) with outcome rewards~\citep{wang2024reinforcement,srivastava2025technical,xu2025towards,guo2025deepseek,openai2025o3mini,team2025kimi}.
 Recently, along with the increasing agentic applications of LLMs~\citep{zhang2025landscape,plaat2025agentic}, the community seeks to extend the success of RL to long-horizon and multi-turn reasoning~\citep{wu2025collabllm,laban2025llms,li2025beyond}.
-In particular, \textit{active reasoning} is one of the most important multi-turn reasoning settings, which requires the LLM agent to \textit{strategically} raise questions and actively acquire missing knowledge to complete the reasoning task~\citep{zhou2025passive,badola2025multi}.
+A key capability of LLM agents in multi-turn reasoning is \textit{active reasoning} where the agent must \textit{strategically} raise questions and actively acquire missing information to complete the task through multi-turn interactions with the external environment~\citep{zhou2025passive,badola2025multi}.

-However, LLM agents are shown to be struggling in multi-turn or active reasoning: along with the unfolding of interactions, they often generate redundant, irrelevant, or uninformative actions~\citep{yuan2025agent,fu2025agentrefine,zhang2025rlvmr}, or even collapse into unproductive loops~\citep{zhou2025passive}.
-Furthermore, even with RL training, LLM agents still suffer from suboptimal policies.
-For example, it can produce globally suboptimal outcomes~\citep{wang2025spa} or undermine the robustness to unseen tasks~\citep{zhang2025rlvmr}.
-Hence, it raises an intriguing research question: \begin{quote} \emph{Why do LLM agents get trapped in active reasoning, and how can we mitigate it?} \end{quote}
+However, LLM-based agents often struggle in multi-turn and active reasoning settings: as interactions unfold, they generate redundant, irrelevant, or uninformative actions~\citep{yuan2025agent,fu2025agentrefine,zhang2025rlvmr}, and may even collapse into unproductive loops~\citep{zhou2025passive}. {Moreover, RL training alone does not fully resolve these issues.
+Empirically, the learned policies can still yield globally suboptimal outcomes~\citep{wang2025spa} or exhibit poor robustness to unseen tasks~\citep{zhang2025rlvmr}.} Hence, it raises an intriguing research question: \begin{quote} \emph{Why do LLM agents get trapped in active reasoning, and how can we mitigate it?} \end{quote}